juliotpaez/go-arangodb-test/README.md

     http://localhost:8080/echo
 ```

-Finally, you can observe the DB through its interactive page at http://localhost:8529.
-Login using "root" for the
-username and "test" for the password.
+> *Note*: you can observe the DB through its interactive page at http://localhost:8529.
+Login using "root" for the username and "test" for the password.